 In short, in-person tutoring is great for students who like a structured learning environment and also have the budget and transportation means to get them there.

-Schools of all levels have recently moved entirely online as a result of the COVID outbreak in 2020, where it’s been met with mixed success.
+Schools of all levels have recently moved entirely online as a result of the COVID outbreak, where it's been met with mixed success.

 There's no denying that the biggest advantage of online learning is the freedom and flexibility it offers to students.
 For busy LSAT preppers especially, the additional flexibility allows them to cancel and reschedule sessions much more easily.